ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 which allows for explicit modeling of uncertainty and provides a range of outcomes rather than a single point estimate.

-This approach builds upon the strengths of traditional cohort-survival ratio models while addressing some of their limitations, particularly in accounting for "exogenous shocks" and providing more robust projections at the school level.
+This approach builds upon the strengths of traditional cohort-survival ratio models while addressing some of their limitations, particularly in accounting for external shocks and providing more robust projections at the school level.

 By using open-source tools and student-level data, this method can be accessible to school district staff and can provide valuable insights for enrollment planning and decision-making.